orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 })();
 ```

 * `YAHOO.namespace("xbl.acme")` defines a namespace for your class.
-All the XBL components components that ship with Orbeon Forms are in the `xbl.fr` namespace.
+All the XBL components that ship with Orbeon Forms are in the `xbl.fr` namespace.
 If you are defining a component for your company or project named Acme, you could use the namespace `xbl.acme`.
 * ` ORBEON.xforms.XBL.declareClass()` defines your class as an XBL class:
     * It takes 2 parameters: your class, and the CSS class found on the outermost HTML element that contains the markup for your components.
 This element is generated by Orbeon Forms, and the class name is derived from the by-name binding of your `<xbl:binding>`.
 For example, if the binding is `acme|multi-tool`, the class name is `xbl-acme-multi-tool`.

 ### The companion class

-Both `declareCompanion()` and `declareClass()` create a JavaScript class and:
+Whether you use the `declareCompanion()` method or the `declareClass()` method, and whether you pass a JavaScript prototype object or a JavaScript class, Orbeon Forms internally creates a JavaScript class which derives from either the class passed or a class created from the prototype.
+That class:

-- add a static `instance()` method.
+- adds a `container` property
-    - This is a factory method, which you use to get or create an object corresponding to the "current" component.
+    - This points to the outermost container HTML element associated with the component.
-    - It returns an instance of the JavaScript class corresponding to the "current" component from which it is called.
-    - It creates class instances as necessary, keeping track of existing instances and maintaining a 1-to-1 mapping between instances of the XBL component in the form and instance of your JavaScript class.
-- add a `container` attribute.
-    - In your JavaScript code, you can refer to `this.container` to retrieve the outermost HTML element corresponding to your component.
+    - In your JavaScript code, you can refer to `this.container` to retrieve this element.
+    - [SINCE Orbeon Forms 2022.1.1] We recommend you use a JavaScript class's constructor instead, which is directly passed that container element.
+- adds or overrides (if present) the `init()` and `destroy()` methods
+    - This provides finer internal control over these lifecycle methods.
+    - The overridden methods call your own `init()` and `destroy()` methods if present.
+    - In general, you don't have to worry about this.
+However, you shouldn't call `init()` and `destroy()` yourself in any case.
+- adds a static `instance()` factory method to the class
+    - __WARNING: This is present for backward compatibility only and must no longer be relied on.
+Use `instanceForControl()` instead.__

 For example, if you know you have an input field with the class `acme-my-input` inside your component, you get the HTML element corresponding to that input with the following jQuery: